ultimatemember/ultimatemember/README.md

 Installation
 ======================
+1. Download and extract the plugin, and copy the plugin folder into your wp-content/plugins directory.
-1. Activate the plugin
+2. Activate the plugin
-2. That's it.
+3. That's it.
 Go to Ultimate Member > Settings to customize plugin options
-3. For more details, please visit the official [Documentation](https://ultimatemember.com/docs/) page.
+4. For more details, please visit the official [Documentation](https://ultimatemember.com/docs/) page.

 Changelog
 =======================